Igalia/acacia/README.md

 On Linux, the default prefix is `/usr/local`.

 Before installing, please make sure that the user has write permissions on the destination dir.
-Also, before using the library from the installation dir, make sure your that `<PREFIX>/lib` is added to ld.so configuration (e.g, via `LD_LIBRARY_PATH` environment variable).
+Also, before using the library from the installation dir, make sure your that `<PREFIX>/lib` is added to ld.so configuration.
+You can do this by adding a file `/etc/ld.so.conf.d/` (called, for example, acacia-libs.conf) with the path `<PREFIX>/lib` in it, then running `ldconfig`.

 ### On Mac